 In 1944 Edmund Hillary was station in Delta Camp for RNZAF training.
 He was preoccupied with the snowy summit he could see from camp.
 At 5am one weekend he set off from Shin Hut, "A strong, cold wind had sprung up and I worked my way very slowly up to the Pinnacle at 8,800 feet....I was in a spectacular position.
 To the west above heavy clouds towered a range of snow capped peaks....To the east was the blueness of the sea stretching all the way to Wellington."
 When he returned to camp, he was tired, dirty and disheveled but happy: "I'd climbed a decent mountain at last."

 Standard Route - Hodder RiverTo gain the Hodder river, walk through the gate and up the track just opposite the Hay shed, past the farm buildings, through some gates, continue until you come to a large cairn on the track, about 45 minutes walk from the road.
 This is just after when you are opposite the tin hut down on the opposite bank.
 At the cairn descend steep slopes to the river bed.

-The river bed is now followed for a few hours until a path leaves and climbs the east side of the gorge.
-This path climbs steeply and then traverses the slopes and later descends back into the river for a short period, before traversing the slopes on the west of the river and rising to the Hodder huts, sat on a terrace above the river.
-From the road to the car takes about 6 hours, but can take far longer depending on the state of the river.
+The river bed is now followed for a few hours until you pass a minor fork.
+Take the left branch and watch for the trail that leaves the river and climbs the east side of the gorge.
+This path climbs steeply and then traverses the slopes and later descends back into the river for a short period, before traversing the slopes on the west of the river and rising to the Hodder huts which are up on a terrace above the river.
+From the road to the huts takes about 6 hours, but can take far longer depending on the state of the river.

 This peak can be climbed all year round, although the route does cross avalanche prone slopes so sound judgement is required.

-The main issue is access up the river, following periods of heavy rain the river may be unpassable.
+The main issue is access up the river, following periods of heavy rain the river may be impassable.
 This river has to be forded continually during the walk in.

 For weather forecasts check the website of the New Zealand Met service.